ikmb-denbi/genome-annotation/docs/usage.md

 However, choosing too large values will drastically increase the run time.

 ### 5. Parameters for specific programs
 To run some of the programs, additional information is required.
-There is always a default parameter that I have chosen, but you must check if it is the proper one for your organism and for the output you expect.
+All options have a (hopfully reasonable) default, but you must check if it is the proper one for your organism and for the output you expect.

 #### `--rm_species` [ default = 'mammal' ]
 Species database for RepeatMasker.
 This option will use the very limited built-in database of Repeatmasker and is only useful for annotating primates (mostly).
 It is also mutually exclusive with the preferred option `--rm_lib <file>` (below).